Finding Trends in Software Research: Conclusions

 \section{Conclusions}

 Here, text mining methods were applied to 35,391 documents written in the last 25 years from 34 top-ranked SE venues.
 These venues were divided, nearly evenly, between conferences and journals.
 An important aspect of this analysis is that it is fully automated.
 Such automation allows for the rapid confirmation and updates of these results, whenever new data comes to hand.
-To achieve that automation, we used a stable topic modeling technique, LDADE, that fully automates parameter tuning in LDA.
-Without LDADE, engineers must use their judgment to set the tuning parameters of LDA.
-That approach means the resulting topics are sensitive to those tuning choices and, as discussed in \tion{algo}, that the generated topics are unstable (i.e., prone to large changes, just by shuffling the input ordering of the data).
+To achieve that automation, we used a topic modeling technique called LDA (augmented with an automatic assistant for tuning the control parameters called differential evolution).